weathermaker/bundyfx.github.io/_posts/2016-11-26-getting-to-know-consul.md

 In the Web interface we get a overview of the current state of our environment plus a whole lot more that you will want to dig around with.

-The best and easiest way to interact with Consul to service information is to use HTTP(s).
+The best and easiest way to interact with Consul to get information is to use HTTP(s).

 ![Output](/img/posts/2016-11-26-getting-to-know-consul/3.png)